 Handling sensitive information

-Sensitive information is any data that you and your legal counsel want to protect with additional security measures such as restricted access or with encryption.
-For example, fields such as name, email address, billing information, or information that could allow a data engineer or malicious actor to indirectly deduce the sensitive information are often considered sensitive.
+Sensitive information is any data that you and your legal counsel want to protect with additional security measures, such as restricted access or encryption.
+For example, fields such as name, email address, and billing information are often considered sensitive.
+Information that could allow a data engineer or malicious actor to indirectly deduce the sensitive information is also considered sensitive.

 Standards such as HIPAA and PCI-DSS specify a set of best practices for protecting sensitive data, while also informing customers about the way their sensitive data is supposed to be handled.
 These certifications allow customers to make informed decisions about the security of their information.

 Handling sensitive data in machine learning datasets can be difficult for the following reasons: